TypeOracle/TypeOracle/README.md

 # VM

-We create a VMware virtual machine for the convenience of reproduction, it can be downlaoded from VM_LINK.
+We have created a VMware virtual machine for the convenience of reproduction, it can be downlaoded from https://drive.google.com/file/d/1uOIwqvKmvfOeBFbDSP8l1NvxpUhFe4k6/view?usp=sharing.

 We have three stages to get fuzzing preformance results.

 Stage 1: use the target program to open test PDFs and record coverage information with DynamoRIO.
 It will take about 48 hours.

 Stage 2: parse the coverage information and split them to belonging files.
 It will take several hours.

 Stage 3: count instrction numbers.
 It will take 10-20 minutes.

 ## Auto Reproduction